SEPTA Regional Rail: Rolling stock

 SEPTA uses a mixed fleet of General Electric and Hyundai Rotem "Silverliner" electric multiple unit (EMU) cars, used on all Regional Rail lines.
-SEPTA also uses push-pull equipment: coaches built by Bombardier, hauled by ACS-64 electric locomotives similar to those used by Amtrak.
+SEPTA also uses push-pull equipment: coaches built by Bombardier, hauled by Siemens ACS-64 electric locomotives similar to those used by Amtrak.
 The push-pull equipment is used primarily for peak express service because it accelerates slower than EMU equipment, making it less suitable for local service with close station spacing and frequent stops and starts.

 As of 2012, all cars have a blended red-and-blue SEPTA window logo and "ditch lights" that flash at grade crossings and when "deadheading" through stations, as required by Amtrak for operations on the Northeast and Keystone Corridors.
 SEPTA's railroad reporting mark SEPA is the official mark for their revenue equipment, though it is rarely seen on external markings.
 SPAX can be seen on non-revenue work equipment, including boxcars, diesel locomotives, and other rolling stock.

 The Silverliner coaches were first built by Budd in Philadelphia and used by the PRR in 1958 as a prototype intercity EMU alternative to the GG1-hauled trains.
 Similarly designed cars were purchased in 1963 as the Silverliner II, in 1967 as the Silverliner III, and the Silverliner IV in 1973.

 The Silverliner V, a more modern version of the railcar was introduced in 2010.
 A total of 120 cars were purchased for $274 million, and they were constructed in facilities located in South Philadelphia and South Korea by Hyundai Rotem.
 The cars were built with wider seats and quarter point doors for easier boarding or departing at high-level stations in Center City.
 The Silverliner V cars represent one-third of SEPTA's regional rail fleet.
+Four of SEPTA's Silverliner V cars (single cars 735 and 736, and married pair 871/872) are owned by DART First State.
+DART-owned railcars are not restricted to the Wilmington/Newark line and are used system-wide.

 In late 2014, and the beginning of early 2015, SEPTA began the "Rebuilding for the Future" campaign that will replace all deteriorated rolling stock and rail lines with new, modernized, equipment, including ACS-64 locomotives, bi-level cars, and better signaling.
 The ACS-64 locomotives for push-pull trains arrived in 2018.
 An order of 45 multi-level railcars from CRRC Massachusetts was placed in 2017.
 They were intended to be delivered beginning in 2019, but repeated delays, design flaws, and quality control issues caused the order to be cancelled in April 2024.

+In March 2026, SEPTA purchased 24 retired Comet II coaches (cab cars #701-708 and trailers #720-735) from Exo in Montreal at auction for $9.7 million.
+The cars were delivered to SEPTA on September 19th, 2026.